dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/workspace-creation.jpg

 * The new workspace automatically opens.
-Click onto the blue information icon next to the workspace selection to reveal the workspace topic itself on the topicmap.
+Click onto the blue information icon next to the workspace selector to reveal the workspace topic itself on the topicmap.
-* To add members to the workspace you can just enter user names and click them to reveal them on the map.
-As mentioned above, all user names are visible to all other logged in users via the system workspace.
-In DMX, membership is tied to user names that is why you need read permission on the user names.
+* To add members to the workspace you can just search for their user names and click them to reveal them on the map.
+As mentioned above, all user names are visible to all other logged in users.
+In DMX, membership is tied to user names.
-* If you don't know their user names you can go to the System workspace and investigate.
+* If you don't know their user names you search for the topic type "Username" and open its "What's related" to see the existing user names in the detail panel.
+Reveal those you want to give access.
 * Now that you have the workspace itself and a user name on your topicmap you can just **create an association between the user name and the workspace**.
 * Next you have to qualify this association as a membership: Edit the association.